B2B Buying Process: Steps, Owners & Speed

 How long does the B2B buying process take?

-The complete B2B buying process typically takes 6 to 18 months, depending on deal complexity, stakeholder count, and solution category.
+Typically 6 to 18 months, depending on deal complexity, stakeholder count, and solution category.
 Enterprise deals with multiple stakeholders and custom requirements take longer than standardized solutions with clear ROI.
+That range is wide because the variables are real, not because the framework is vague.

 How many stakeholders are involved in a B2B purchase?

 Gartner research shows that 6 to 10 stakeholders are typically involved in B2B purchase decisions.
-Each stakeholder brings different priorities: technical requirements, budget constraints, risk concerns, and alignment considerations.
+Each brings different priorities: technical requirements, budget constraints, risk concerns, and strategic alignment considerations.
+Consensus across that group is the actual work.

 What is the difference between B2B and B2C buying processes?